Skip to main content

 Running as a service (systemd)

-This section runs four services under systemd:
+This section runs two services under systemd:

-b1e55ed services
+b1e55ed service

 OpenClaw gateway service